Building a Multi-Step Quote Form in Laravel with Livewire: Structuring Step 5 for Specialized Services

 That single method controls both UI flow and backend logic.
 No API calls.
 No React context or Redux.
 Just PHP, reactivity, and zero frontend bloat.

-In Step 5, we load a dedicated Livewire component — SushiQuoteForm — that handles its own validation rules, file uploads (like menu proofs), and dynamic sub-fields.
+In Step 5, I load a dedicated Livewire component — SushiQuoteForm — that handles its own validation rules, file uploads (like menu proofs), and dynamic sub-fields.
 Need to show extra options if the client wants live sushi rolling?
 Just toggle a property:

 public $hasLiveRolling = false;